 Supporting Someone You Care About

 Domestic violence often affects more than just the victim; family and friends may not know how to support someone living with domestic violence.
-However, your support can help make someone feel less isolated, less afraid, and more understood in their situation, and they need it now more than ever.
+However, your support can help make someone feel less isolated, less afraid, as well as more understood in their situation, and they need it now more than ever.

 Here are some ways to help someone living with domestic violence: